 After lunch at our lodge we will have an afternoon game drive in the park, located at the base of the Great Rift Valley escarpment and comprising of forest, woodland, grasslands, and swamps.
 Wildlife interest at Lake Manyara is not confined to bird life only; animals such as buffalo, elephant, giraffe, impala, hippo and a great variety of smaller animals also inhabit the park.

-This morning 32 Days Wildlife Safari In Uganda, Rwanda, Kenya And Tanzania Tour, of our we enter the Ngorongoro Conservation Area, a beautiful rolling landscape with periodic views over the Ngorongoro Crater.
+This morning 32 Days Wildlife Safari In Uganda, Rwanda, Kenya And Tanzania Tour, of our we enter the Ngorongoro Conservation Area.
+In fact it is a beautiful rolling landscape with periodic views over the Ngorongoro Crater.
 Before descending onto the Serengeti Plain, we’ll stop at a viewpoint overlooking the crater.

 Today we have a full day of game viewing on the Serengeti.
 We will visit the “kopjes,” a series of low, incongruous hills dotting the open landscape that often provide a vantage point for hungry predators contemplating the endless stream of hoofed animals parading past them.

-Depending on the season and the timing of the rains, up to 1.5 million wildebeest and a half a million zebra embark on a single-minded and perilous quest for water and grazing land.
-Following this spectacle, of course, are the meat-eating opportunists, hoping to capitalize on the physical toll this journey exacts on the desperate grazers.
+Depending on the season and the timing of the rains, up to 1.5 million wildebeest and a half a million zebra.
+These embark on a single-minded and perilous quest for water and grazing land.
+Following this spectacle, of course, are the meat-eating opportunists.
+More so, hoping to capitalize on the physical toll this journey exacts on the desperate grazers.

 Even outside of “migration” time, large herds are still seen as they bear their young and feed, gaining strength for their annual return to the parks northern reaches.
 Resident species that do not migrate make for rewarding animal viewing in any season.